zeek/broker/doc/comm.rst

 Peerings
 ~~~~~~~~

-In order to publish, or receive, messages an endpoint needs to peer with other
+In order to publish or receive messages an endpoint needs to peer with other
 endpoints.
 A peering is a bidirectional relationship between two
 endpoints.
 Peering endpoints exchange subscriptions and then forward
 messages accordingly.
 This allows for creating flexible communication